etiennebr/rstdocs/Applications/Miscellaneous/HyperspectralUnmixing.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{HyperspectralUnmixing_param_table}, page~\pageref{HyperspectralUnmixing_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+HyperspectralUnmixing+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *HyperspectralUnmixing* .

-Parameters table for Hyperspectral data unmixing:
+.. [#] Table: Parameters table for Hyperspectral data unmixing.

 +-------------+--------------------------+----------------------------------+
 |Parameter Key|Parameter Type            |Parameter Description             |